cornell-netlab/MicroP4/extensions/csa/msa-examples/README.md

 cd ${UP4ROOT}/extensions/csa/msa-examples
 ./run_up4_v1model.sh
 ```
-This command will launch an instances of Mininet for each composed program, and verify that packets can be sent through the composed dataplane.
+This command will launch an instance of Mininet for every composed program, and verify that packets can be sent through the composed dataplane.

 #### With Tofino
 ##### Prerequisites